Mitch Miller: Sing Along with Mitch

 Singer Leslie Uggams, pianist Dick Hyman, accordionist Dominic Cortese, and the singing Quinto Sisters were regularly featured on Sing Along with Mitch.
-One of the tenors in Miller's chorale, Bob McGrath, later went on to a long and successful career on the PBS children's show Sesame Street (he was a founding member of the "human" cast in 1969 and McGrath became its longest-serving cast member until his enforced retirement in 2016).
+One of the tenors in Miller's chorale, Bob McGrath, later went on to a long and successful career on the PBS children's show Sesame Street (he was a founding member of the "human" cast in 1969 and became its longest-serving cast member until his enforced retirement in 2016).

-Sing Along with Mitch occasionally featured celebrity guests who would appear throughout the hour, and whose repertoire would be worked into the episode's list of songs: George Burns, Milton Berle, and Shirley Temple among them.
+Sing Along with Mitch occasionally featured celebrity guests who would appear throughout the hour and whose repertoire would be worked into the episode's list of songs: George Burns, Milton Berle, and Shirley Temple among them.
 The show also offered cameos by uncredited celebrities not necessarily known for their singing ability, who were either visiting or working in New York.
-These surprise guests were dressed like the male chorus members and hidden among them for the closing sing-along, including Johnny Carson, Jerry Lewis, Wally Cox, Buddy Hackett, and Joe E. Ross (in his police uniform from the Car 54, Where Are You? sitcom).
+These surprise guests were dressed like the male chorus members and hidden among them for the closing sing-along, including Johnny Carson, Jerry Lewis, Wally Cox, Buddy Hackett, and Joe E. Ross (in his police uniform from the sitcom Car 54, Where Are You?).

 As the popularity of the TV show rose, Miller continued to produce and record several "Sing Along with Mitch" record albums, complete with tear-out lyric sheets.
 The album series ultimately comprised 20 titles, released from 1958 to 1963.
+Because the album was intended as a sing-a-long, the singing on the album was metronomic, with each syllable landing on the beat.
+This was intended to guide the sing-a-long-ers as they sang.